Relations between Türkiye and Austria

 Despite the fact that Austria had a permanent diplomatic representation in Istanbul since the middle of the 16th century, the representation of the Ottoman Empire in Austria was limited to “ad hoc” ambassadors until the end of the 1700s.
 The first Permanent Ambassador İbrahim Afif Efendi arrived in Vienna in 1798.

 The first (1529) and second (1683) siege of Vienna by the Ottoman Empire appear to have a long-standing effect on relations.
 Relations with mutual struggle turned into alliance in the First World War.
-Ottoman and Austrian soldiers fought together on the Galician front in the First World War.
+Ottoman and Austrian soldiers fought alongside on the Galician front in the First World War.
 The alliance relationship was reinforced with the "Friendship Agreement" signed in 1924 between Türkiye and Austria.

 Turkish community in Austria constitutes one of the most important elements in Turkish-Austrian relations.
 The Turkish community in Austria is composed of nearly 300.000 people.